Pacific-Softwares/larpress-doc/docs/modules/system/modules.md

 - Uploading a ZIP with the same module `slug` updates it in place (with backup, cache clear, and asset republish).

+## Managing Modules

+### Module Settings

+Active modules can have configurable settings.
+Access module settings via **System → Modules → [Module Name] → Settings**.

+**How it works:**
+- Settings are automatically generated from the module's config file (`Config/{moduleSlug}.php`)
+- Form fields are created based on config values (text inputs, toggles, selects, etc.)
+- Helper text is extracted from config file comments
+- Settings are saved directly to the config file
+- Config cache is automatically cleared after saving

+**Supported Field Types:**
+- **Boolean values** → Toggle switches
+- **Numeric values** → Number inputs
+- **Arrays** → Tags input or Select (multi-select) for predefined options
+- **Strings** → Text inputs
+- **Key-value pairs** → Key-value field

+**Special Handling:**
+- Fields marked as "read-only" in config comments are excluded
+- Comments above config keys are used as helper text
+- Options can be defined in comments for dropdown fields

+### Module Usage Instructions

+Modules can provide usage instructions that are displayed in the admin panel.
+Instructions can be provided in two ways:

+1. **USAGE.md File** - Create a `USAGE.md` file in the module root directory
+2. **Service Provider Method** - Add a `getUsageInstructions()` method to your module's service provider

+The instructions are displayed when viewing a module in the admin panel, helping users understand how to use the module.

 ## Module Development